malczuuu/rmqbe/README.md

 RabbitMQ backend for HTTP authorization plugin based on MongoDB.
 See [`rabbitmq-auth-backend-http`][1] for more details.

+The main purpose of this project was to learn a bit of Go programming language.

 ## Build

-The project uses `Makefile` to simplify build command.
-Just call `make` and project will compile into `rmqbe` binary.
+Run `go build ./cmd/rmqbe` to build the application.
+Binary file will be named `./rmqbe`.

 Run `go test ./...` to run all tests.